bioinfo-pf-curie/scEpigenome/README.md

 nextflow run main.nf --reads PATH --samplePlan PATH --genome STRING --protocol STRING

 MANDATORY ARGUMENTS:
 --genome     STRING                                                                Name of the reference genome.
---protocol   STRING [scchip_indrop, sccuttag_indrop, sccuttag_10X]  Specify which protocol to run --reads      PATH                                                   Path to input data (must be surrounded with quotes) --samplePlan PATH                                                   Path to sample plan (csv format) with raw reads (if `--reads` is not specified)
+--protocol   STRING [scchip_indrop, sccuttag_indrop, sccuttag_10X, sccutag_plate]  Specify which protocol to run
+--reads      PATH                                                                  Path to input data (must be surrounded with quotes)
+--samplePlan PATH                                                                  Path to sample plan (csv format) with raw reads (if `--reads` is not specified)

 REFERENCES:
 --genomeAnnotationPath   PATH      Path to genome annotations folder --effGenomeSize          INTEGER   Effective genome size --fasta                  PATH      Path to genome fasta file --geneBed                PATH      Path to gene file (BED) --genomeAnnotationPath   PATH      Path to genome annotations folder --gtf                    PATH      Path to GTF annotation file.
-Used in HOMER peak annotation --bowtie2Index         PATH      Indexes for Bowtie2 aligner --starIndex            PATH      Indexes for STAR aligner
+Used in HOMER peak annotation --starIndex              PATH      Indexes for STAR aligner --bwaIndex               PATH      Indexes for Bwa-mem aligner

+INPUTS:
+--batchSize              INTEGER   Number of cells to merge together to work in batch (only for plate protocols)

+ALIGNMENT:
+--aligner                STRING    Aligner to use ('star' or 'bwa-mem2')

 BARCODES:
 --mapqBarcode            INTEGER   Mapping quality for the barcode alignment (40)